BLEPHARITIS & CONJUNCTIVITIS

 Conjunctivitis is the term used to describe inflammation of the conjunctiva.
 Many refer to it as “pink” eye.
 A thin membrane called the conjunctiva covers the white part of the eye.
 The conjunctiva has fine blood vessels, but when it becomes irritated or inflamed, the blood vessels enlarge and become more prominent and the eye turns red.

-Infectious conjunctivitis can be caused by a bacteria or virus.
-Bacterial infections, such as Staphylococcus or Streptococcus, cause a red eye that is associated with considerable amounts of discharge.
+Infectious conjunctivitis can be caused by bacteria or viruses.
+Bacterial infections, such as Staphylococcus or Streptococcus, cause red-eye that is associated with considerable amounts of discharge.
 Some bacterial infections are more chronic and may produce little or no discharge except for mild crusting of the eyelashes in the morning.

 Relief for Viral Conjunctivitis (Pink Eye)

-If you are experiencing any type of eye inflammation, contact us today to schedule a medical eye exam to make sure you do not have a serious problem.
+If you are experiencing any type of eye inflammation, call us today at 360-456-3200 to schedule a medical eye exam to make sure you do not have a serious problem.